Battle of Abraq: Background

 The spoils obtained from this expedition, combined with the zakat, greatly helped strengthen the financial base of the Rashidun Caliphate, providing a solid foundation to meet the military needs against the enemies of the Rashidun Caliphate.

 Forces

 Rashidun Caliphate

-The exact strength of the Rashidun Caliphate forces during the Battle of Abraq are currently unknown.
+The exact strength of the Rashidun Caliphate forces during the battle are currently unknown.
 However, available information indicates that they were numerically inferior to the rebellious tribes.

 Arab tribes

 The exact strength of the rebellious tribes is currently unknown to this day, but it is established that they were more numerous than the forces of the Rashidun Caliphate.
 The tribes that participated in the battle are clearly identified, as follows: